project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/158-sara-scherr-on-how-to-work-on-landscape-scale-regeneration-on-1000-landscapes-for-1-billion-people.md

 ---
-title: 158 Sara Scherr on how to work on landscape scale regeneration on 1000 landscapes for 1 billion people
+title: 158 Sara Scherr On How To Work On Landscape Scale Regeneration On 1000 Landscapes For 1 Billion People
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-03-15)